JorjaFox/website/content/_posts-old-blog/2010-09-29-jaa-exclusive-interview-with-caryn-mower.md

 This is NOT the only thing she said about Jorja, but it should whet your whistle.

 <blockquote>
-<strong>JAA:</strong> We saw you take a pretty hard punch from Sara Sidle (Jorja Fox) in the <em>CSI</em> season eleven premiere!
+**JAA:** We saw you take a pretty hard punch from Sara Sidle (Jorja Fox) in the <em>CSI</em> season eleven premiere!
 How much preparation went into setting up the scene?
-<strong>CM:</strong> Again that's all set up by the Stunt Coordinator.
+**CM:** Again that's all set up by the Stunt Coordinator.
 Doing that shot with Jorja Fox took a few rehearsals but she was such a professional and a quick learner [that] it didn't take much time at all.
 She was having a blast!
 </blockquote>

 Credit (and the whole interview): <a href="http://community.livejournal.com/jorjaallaround/658307.html">JAA Exclusive: Interview with Caryn Mower</a>